mcox5/platanus-hackathon/terraform/README.md

-# Terraform Infrastructure for Platanus App
+# Terraform Infrastructure for Meayudai App

-This directory contains Terraform configuration to deploy the Platanus application on AWS using a simpler EC2 + RDS architecture instead of the previous ECS Fargate setup.
+This directory contains Terraform configuration to deploy the Meayudai application on AWS using a simpler EC2 + RDS architecture instead of the previous ECS Fargate setup.

 ## Architecture